-- Law Students' Legal Advice Program (LSLAP) is a non-profit society run by law students at the University of British Columbia.
-LSLAP clinics are located throughout the Lower Mainland and is a poverty law clinic which provide free legal advice and representation to clients who cannot afford legal assistance.
+- UBC Law Students' Legal Advice Program (LSLAP) is a non-profit poverty law clinic run by law students at the Peter A. Allard School of Law at the University of British Columbia.
+They provide free legal advice and representation to clients in the Lower Mainland who would otherwise be unable to afford legal assistance.
 Please check here for who LSLAP CAN help and CANNOT help.
 Call 604.
-822.5791 to schedule an appointment; or call 604.684.1628 to set up a Chinese language appointment their Chinatown clinic. - Check The Law Centre (250.385.1221) website for information about the free legal clinics and legal representation by University of Victoria law students in Greater Victoria.
+822.5791 to schedule an appointment; or call 604.684.1628 to set up a Chinese language appointment at their Chinatown clinic. - UVic Law Centre (250.385.1221), a service of the University of Victoria Faculty of Law, provides advice, assistance and representation to clients who cannot afford a lawyer.
+Check here for more information about the legal services they provide, eligibilities and contact.